fncofre/backend-integration-test-master/README.md

 │               __init__.py
 ```

 The `Testing area` of the project was left in the root of the project, since it was a small amount of tests, and could be implemented with good practices in a single `test_integrations.py` file.
+To run the project tests, just need to run the file `test_integrations.py`.

 On the other hand, the `Programming style` of the code is mainly governed by `PEP8` stylistic conventions, to achieve readability of the code and consistency between programs from different users.